 - Attending meetings of the Volusia County Democratic Party;

-- Assisting the Democratic Party in voter registration.
+- Assisting the Democratic Party with voter registration;

-- Foster loyalty to the Democratic Party and promote its ideals.
+- Fostering loyalty to the Democratic Party and promoting its ideals.

 HOW MUCH TIME WILL IT TAKE?

 Becoming an elected PC isn’t difficult; most PCs who run are elected.
-But like a candidate for any other elected office, there is a procedure to follow and paperwork to file.
+But as for any other elected office, there is a procedure to follow and paperwork to file.
 Here’s a 1,2,3 step-by-step guide to the process.